 We have some amazing percussion students here at WP, and this page is a place where you can get to know them a little better.

-What is a typical day like for you in a semester?
+What’s a typical day like for you?

 A typical day for me at WP is usually very busy.
 As a Music Education Percussion major, we are six days a week morning to night.
 This may sound like a lot, but the amount of fun we have doing what we love makes it all worth it.
 At this point in my WP career, I am taking only degree-focused classes, so all music all the time.
 I’ll usually have on my busiest day five classes, Orchestra or Concert band rehearsals and then Percussion and/or New Music Ensemble rehearsals.
 And somehow in there, there’s time for weekly private lessons, homework, and time with friends and family.

 Where do you want to be in, say, five years?